kcufford/portfolio/final-project-part-one.md

 >
 > **Disordering event & Rising Action:** Enter the IP films of 2023.
 >
->We start to see a climb in box office numbers with hits like Super Mario Bros and Spiderman: Across the Spider-Verse.
+>We start to see a climb in box office numbers with hits like *Super Mario Bros* and *Spiderman: Across the Spider-Verse*.
 As the story continues to rise, we will explore the popularity of the top 100 releases of 2023 by genre, both domestic and worldwide.
 We will also take a look at who is coming back to the theatre and why.
 >
 > **Climax:** Barbie Mania
 >
-> Barbie is the highest point of our 2023 trends, and we will compare the film’s box office stats to the other top movies of 2023.
-We will also explore demographic data from the opening weekend, the effects of the Barbie movie marketing strategy, and its potential correlation to its box office success.
+> *Barbie* is the highest point of our 2023 trends, and we will compare the film’s box office stats to the other top movies of 2023.
+We will also explore demographic data from the opening weekend, the effects of the *Barbie* movie marketing strategy, and its potential correlation to its box office success.
 >
 > **Conflict:** Is IP enough to keep audiences coming to the theatre?
 Is “IP fatigue” setting in?
 >
 > In this section, we will drive into some of the potential conflicts of our story.
 First, we will look at staying at home and streaming film vs. wanting to come to the theatre.
-We’ll also see if there is any impact from the SAG-AFTRA strikes that may have affected certain IP films, such as Blue Beetle, due to a lack of promotion.
+We’ll also see if there is any impact from the SAG-AFTRA strikes that may have affected certain IP films, such as *Blue Beetle*, due to a lack of promotion.
 Finally, we’ll dig into the question of whether or not audiences want IP-based films or more original content.
 >
 > **Resolution:** 2024 Horizon
 >